AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Computer_Systems/Operating_Systems_Programming/3_Synchronizations/Synchronization_Problems.md

 ## Solution 2 - Monitors
 > [!important]
+> Here we favor writers over readers so readers have to wait for all the waiting writers.
 > ![](Thread_Synchonization.assets/image-20240416203952688.png)![](Thread_Synchonization.assets/image-20240416203958856.png)
 > The reason why we need to release the lock before `AccessDatabase` is that we just want to check **whether we have the access** to the database and we don't want to lock the database at all.
 Since the checking logic involves modification to the shared variables, like AW, WW, we need to grab the lock before and release it after.
 >